izzyx6/Case-Study-CE880/README.md

 12. The estimator function is called, which fits and evaluates each of the models on the banknote authentication data.

+## HOW TO RUN CODE

+Data is already provided and import in the correct directory path. clone repo and run notebook in jupyter notebook. install any missing package with pip install. e.g pip install xgboost

 13. The performance of the models is compared using a variety of evaluation metrics, including accuracy, auc, precision, recall, and f1-score.

 ## IN SUMMARY